epinio/example-wordpress/README.md

 This repository already has a [wordpress/wp-config.php](wordpress/wp-config.php) file that should work if you didn't change the name of the database in the steps above.

-## Step 6 - Create application, bind the database service and update configuration
+## Step 6 - Create application and bind the database service

 You can now create the application:
 ```bash